 However, you probably also know that if you start behaving more healthy, you will have to lose your partner.
 You are not compatible if one of you suddenly starts to behave in a emotionally healthy way.
 (And yes, you have unhealthy behavior, otherwise you would have been gone a long time ago)

 You don’t want that.
 Part of you is lying to you, persuading you to stay because “things could change and then the person will be amazing and you don’t want to miss out on that”.

 Here’s the thing though.

-When you are in a relationship with a person who is abusing you, you are doing that person a disfavor!
+When you are in a relationship with a person who is abusing you or stimulants, you are doing that person a disfavor!